wschuell/flogger/docs/tutorial.rst

 Direct call to handler functions
 ********************************

-The ``DataLogger`` object is your interface to *flogger*.
-In its simplest form, this logger provides *handlers* that can be used to store different types of data. *Handlers* are helper methods which follows the signature ``def handler(self, entry: string, data: dict)`` where:
+In its simplest use, flogger provides *handlers* function that can be used to store different types of data. *Handlers* are helper methods which follows the signature ``(entry: string, data: dict, ...)`` where:

    + ``entry`` represents the log entry
    + ``data`` contains ordered data; keys are integer increments and items are of various types depending on the handler.